MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ### Save logs for desktop flows run via URL

-Apart from the mandatory input parameters, you can add the **runId** parameter to a console run URL to define a unique GUID for the its logs.
+Apart from the mandatory input parameters, you can add the **runId** parameter to a console run URL to define a unique GUID for the desktop flow logs.

 Power Automate uses this GUID to create a folder and store the logs of the running desktop flow.
-The created folder is stored in: **C:\Users\[Username]\AppData\Local\Microsoft\Power Automate Desktop\Console\Scripts\[Flow ID]\Runs\[Run ID]**
+The created folder is stored in: **C:\Users\[Username]\AppData\Local\Microsoft\Power Automate Desktop\Console\Scripts\[Flow ID]\Runs\\[Run ID]**

 > [!NOTE]
-> A GUID is a 128-bit value consisting of one group of 8 hexadecimal digits, three groups of 4 digits each, and one group of 12 digits, for example, **e6f82a20-47f7-4dd8-a97f-63df36797d0f**.
+> A GUID is a 128-bit value consisting of one group of 8 hexadecimal digits, three groups of 4 digits each, and one group of 12 digits, for example: **e6f82a20-47f7-4dd8-a97f-63df36797d0f**.

 A URL containing the **runId** input parameter should have the following structure.
 The parameter can be added to any of the previously mentioned URLs.